schemathesis/schemathesis/README.rst

 For each test, Schemathesis will generate a bunch of random inputs acceptable by the schema.
-This data could be used to verify that your application works in the way as described in the schema or that schema describes expected behavior.
+This data could be used to verify that your application works in the way described in the schema or that schema describes expected behavior.

 By default, there will be 100 test cases per endpoint/method combination.
-To limit the number of examples you could use ``hypothesis.settings`` decorator on your test functions:
+To limit the number of examples, you could use ``hypothesis.settings`` decorator on your test functions:

 .. code:: python